 Naomi Saito is a Chicago-born, New York City based filmmaker and cinematographer.
 After studying film at Wesleyan University she worked for experimental theater artist Kaneza Schaal and director Josephine Decker before moving to freelance film production.
 She now works as a camera operator and DP on documentaries, commercials, music videos, and narrative feature films.
 Naomi has done camera work for companies including Lincoln Center, BAM, The Shed, Condé Nast, PBS, WNET, Telfar TV, Stella McCartney, Google, and Planned Parenthood, and collaborated with artists and performers including Jomama Jones, Pam Tanowitz, and Eiko Otake.
 She is drawn to filmmaking that’s collaborative, interdisciplinary, and challenges binaries by engaging with the slipperiness of categories.
 Naomi first learned to use a camera through a childhood passion for birdwatching and continues to love movement, close observation, and building intentional relationships with the spaces around her.

 MacArthur Stine moved to Vermont as a 2-year old with a bindle full of dreams and a golden retriever named Annie.
 He spent his youth tramping the forests of Cornwall Vermont and can still often be found meandering amongst the maples.
 Since a starring role in ‘Free to Be You and Me” in grade school, he has been active both on and backstage.
 A graduate of the Second City Conservatory, he founded a sketch group, Sassafrass Productions, worked at the Steppenwolf Scene Shop, and ran a successful standup showcase.
 Following his move back to Vermont in ’09, he immediately left to work for FELD Entertainment as a touring Props Master, Pyrotechnician and Assistant Stage Manager for both Mickey Mouse and Phineas and Ferb.
 For the last few years he has been the Director of Technical Services at Castleton University, providing lights, sound and other sundries for too many acts to mention.
-He is the lucky spouse of Haley Rice and proud father to five-year old, Keaton Stine.
+He is the lucky spouse of Haley Rice and proud father to six-year old, Keaton Stine.
 He is super excited to be involved with GIA and hopes you are too!

 Manda grew up in Upstate NY and loves everything about the outdoors!
 When she is not out running around with her dog Mimi, she can often be found getting crafty.
 She enjoys cross-stitching, working with watercolor, making cards, and sewing.
 If she is not crafting, she could very well be baking.
 She loves to mix flavors together and has been perfecting her vegan cookbook for years.
 Her current favorite flavor combination is lavender and lemon.
 She also loves to read and write and takes pride in being a Nancy Drew aficionado and a list-making fiend.
 She is currently working to become an environmental lawyer at Lewis & Clark Law School in Portland, Oregon.